marcoacp/pokecards/README.md

 npm install
 ```
 ### Development
- Start a local server to modify the app
+ Start a local server to run/modify the app
- The app will run in http://localhost:5000/

 ```bash
 npm run dev
 ```
 ### build
 To build your version of the app
-The builds files will be in public/build/

 ```bash
 npm run build